Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

-(b) The director must engage in efforts to provide market assistance and promote consumer education to coastal residential property insurance consumers.
+(b) The director must engage in efforts to provide market assistance and promote consumer education to South Carolina residential property insurance consumers.
 These efforts may include, but are not limited to:

-(i) post on its website information to assist consumers in understanding the general provisions of homeowners insurance policies;
+(i) posting on its website information to assist consumers in understanding the general provisions of homeowners insurance policies;

-(ii) provide information on the mitigation discounts and credits available pursuant to Section 38-73-1095(C), including a summary of those offered by the twenty largest homeowners property insurance issuers by premium volume;
+(ii) providing information on the mitigation discounts and credits available pursuant to Section 38-73-1095(C), including a summary of those offered by the twenty largest homeowners property insurance issuers by premium volume;

-(iv) provide information to assist consumers in identifying
+(iv) providing information to assist consumers in identifying

 insurers writing property insurance coverage in their area;

-(v) provide a listing of licensed property and casualty producers in their area; and
+(v) providing a listing of licensed property and casualty producers in their area; and

-(vi) provide information on catastrophe savings accounts available pursuant to Article 11, Chapter 6, Title 12.
+(vi) providing information on catastrophe savings accounts available pursuant to Article 11, Chapter 6, Title 12.

 (ii) status of operations and grants issued under the South Carolina Hurricane Damage Mitigation Program as provided for in Section 38-75-485;